 This webinar was originally accepted as a Teaching Course for ACPA's 77th Annual Meeting.

 Attendees must register, attend and evaluate each webinar to receive continuing education credit.
-This on-demand course will be eligible through (2 years from live date).
+This on-demand course will be eligible through March 31, 2022.

 ACCME: ACPA designates this educational activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
 Physicians should only claim credits commensurate with the extent of their participation in the activity.
 The American Cleft Palate-Craniofacial Association is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.